Abel0217/Travel-Planner/README.md

 ## Project Description

-The Collaborative Travel Planner Application is designed to help users plan their trips collaboratively, manage itineraries, and track expenses seamlessly.
-This application aims to provide a comprehensive solution for travel planning, offering features like itinerary management, real-time collaboration, and integration with various third-party services for enhanced functionality.
-The application will be accessible via web and mobile platforms, ensuring a consistent and user-friendly experience.
+The Collaborative Travel Planner Application is designed to help users plan their trips collaboratively, manage itineraries, and track expenses.
+This application offers features like itinerary management, real-time collaboration, and integration with third-party services.
+The application will be accessible via web and mobile platforms, ensuring a user-friendly experience.

 ## Technology Stack